-Because assessment developent at Lectica is driven by the principle that the first role of educational assessment should always be learning, we've built an assessment technology that's different from the technologies used in conventional standardized tests.
+Because assessment development at Lectica is driven by the principle that the first role of educational assessment should always be learning, we've built an assessment technology that's different from the technologies used in conventional standardized tests.
 Here's a side-by-side comparison.

 Our tests are performance assessments.
 They are made up of open-ended, written response items without "correct" answers.
-We're interested in depth of understanding and level of skill, not correctness.
+We're interested in the depth of understanding and level of skill, not correctness.
 We want to know how test-takers work with their knowledge—which elements of a situation they take into account and the level at which they understand and coordinate those elements.
 This causes us to focus in on the way students explain or justify their answers.

 Multiple choice items with right and wrong answers are still the most common item type in conventional assessments.
 Test-takers can perform well on these items even when they don't have any real understanding of targeted content.
 Even the written-response items on conventional standardized assessments are often marked for correctness.
 In other words, conventional tests primarily focus on the accuracy of students' judgments as opposed to their justifications.

-Our tests reward the kind of teaching that builds knowledge and skills that are not only "sticky" and useable, but also integrated into students' existing knowledge networks well enough to provide a solid foundation for future learning.
+Our tests reward the kind of teaching that builds knowledge and skills that are not only "sticky" and usable, but also integrated into students' existing knowledge networks well enough to provide a solid foundation for future learning.

 Conventional assessments focus on correctness.
 They reward students for the number of procedures, facts, and rules they have learned.
 They support the kind of teaching that helps students memorize large amounts of information quickly.